Whether you ride every day or for leisure, find the right motorbike insurance policy for you

 Q. How do I pay for my motorbike insurance?

-- A. Most insurers will offer you payment options to suit your budget.
+- A. Many insurers will offer you payment options to suit your budget.
 You can typically pay for your cover with a lump sum, or spread payments out monthly or even fortnightly to make them more affordable.

 Q. I’ve been in an accident – what should I do?